Mexican Mafia

-The Mexican Mafia (Spanish: Mafia Mexicana), also known as La eMe (Spanish for "the M"), is a Mexican American criminal organization in the United States.
-Despite its name, the Mexican Mafia did not originate in Mexico, and is entirely a U.S. criminal prison organization.
+The Mexican Mafia (Spanish: Mafia Mexicana), also known as La eMe (Spanish for "the M"), is a predominantly Mexican American prison gang and criminal organization in the United States.
+Despite its name, the Mexican Mafia has no origins in Mexico and is entirely a U.S. prison-based organization.
 Law enforcement officials report that the Mexican Mafia is the deadliest and most powerful gang within the California prison system.